PrestaShopCorp/ps_accounts_mock/README.md

 See: https://github.com/prestashop/prestashop-flashlight

-Supposing you have a `./e2e-env` folder in your `my_module` PrestaShop module sources, it may contain:
+Supposing you have a `./e2e-env` folder in your `my_module` PrestaShop module, it may contain:

 ```
 ./e2e-env